gamefriend10/autogate-coop/catalog/archetypes/Battle_Logic/README.md

 OrderToBattle

 prereqs:
-1. UnitsToOrderToBattle has all the appropriate units added to it
+1. `UnitsToOrderToBattle` has all the appropriate units added to it

+Orders units to attack BattleCenterPoint

 Q: what happens when the units in the unitgroup die...? do they get auto removed? will it crash? spam errors?